-The provisions of this Policy shall be applicable to the entities involved in the NDHM and the partners/persons/processes who or which are a part of the NDHE.
-This includes:
+The provisions of this Policy shall be applicable to all the entities and individuals who are part of the ABDM ecosystem.
+Illustrative list is as follows;

-- (a) All entities and individuals who have been issued an ID under this Policy; - (b) healthcare professionals, including but not limited to doctors or healthcare practitioners (including those practicing recognised Indian systems of medicine such as Ayurveda, Yoga and Naturopathy, Unani, Siddha and Homoeopathy), nurses, laboratory technicians, and other healthcare workers; - (C) governing bodies of the MoHFW, the National Health Authority ("NHA"), relevant professional bodies and regulators;

-- (d) Health Information Providers; - (e) any health facility which collects, stores and transmits personal data in electronic form in connection with its transactions; - (f) payers such as Central Government, State Governments, insurers, health plans and charitable institutions; - (g) pharmaceuticals drug manufacturers, medical device manufacturers, and entities involved in the relevant supply chain; - (h) research bodies such as institutions, individual researchers including researchers utilising data for health data analytics, statisticians, analysts and public health institutions; - (i) all individuals, teams, entities or ecosystem partners who collect or process personal data of any individual as part of the NDHE; and - (j) all methods of contact, including in person, written, via Internet, direct mail, telephone or facsimile, as the case may be.
+- a) All individuals who have been issued an ABHA (number) or ABHA address under this policy; - b) healthcare professionals, including but not limited to doctors or healthcare practitioners (including those practicing recognised Indian systems of medicine such as Ayurveda, Yoga and Naturopathy, Unani, Siddha and Homoeopathy), nurses, laboratory technicians, and other healthcare workers; - c) governing bodies of the MoHFW, the National Health Authority ("NHA"), relevant professional bodies and regulators; - d) Health Information Providers; - e) any health facility which collects, stores and transmits personal data in electronic form in connection with its transactions; - f) payers such as Central Government, State Governments, insurers, health plans and charitable institutions; - g) pharmaceuticals drug manufacturers, medical device manufacturers, and entities involved in the relevant supply chain; - h) research bodies such as institutions, individual researchers including researchers utilising data for health data analytics, statisticians, analysts and public health institutions; - all individuals, teams, entities or ecosystem partners who collect or process personal data of any individual as part of the NDHE; and - j) all methods of contact, including in person, written, via Internet, direct mail, telephone or facsimile, as the case may be.